 What is Aider?

 Aider is an open-source AI coding assistant that runs in your terminal.
 It can see your entire git repository, understands code context, and makes direct edits to your files.
-It works with GPT-4, Claude, and other LLMs.
+It works with GPT-5, Claude, Gemini, and many other models.
 Think of it as having an AI pair programmer who can actually write and commit code.

 Always Ready When You Are